trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 The idea that I can actually turn around and look at all the phenomenons happening around me...
 That I have the resources and information in my hands to understand all this magic behind what is going on in this world.

 I think that is what I enjoy most.
 Unwrapping layers of complexity, trying to understand how this mysterious world works.
 Somehow that just makes me incredibly happy.
-There is a sense of childlike wonder, when I approach the world like this.
-And it makes me smile every single time.
+There is a sense of childlike wonder, when I approach the world like this. *And it makes me smile every single time.*

-To being able to think and understand the world around me, is the beauty of life.
+The wonder of the fact that I am here, alive and able to think and understand the world around me... that is the beauty of life.

 How I can extend little tendrils of thought into the world.
-Tendrils probing looking at things I know and at the same time don't understand.
+Tendrils probing, looking at things I know and yet don't understand.
 Being able to use knowledge that people before me have gathered.
-Their knowledge, built up over the centuries, I have at my fingertips to understand more about reality.
-I think the feeling this thought excites in me is what's called curiosity.
-And it makes me very happy and excited.
+Their knowledge, built up over the centuries, I have at my fingertips now, to understand more about reality than almost every human that ever walked upon earth.
+I think the feeling this thought excites in me is what's called bafflement.
+But at the same time it makes me very happy and excited.
+And curious.

 Listening to music like this and losing myself in thoughts also makes me want to create.
 It inspires me to create something of beauty myself.

-Not necessarily music, but something, anything...
-Text, code, game projects, paintings, photography... whatever.
-It does not matter.
-As long as it has the intrinsic quality of beauty.
+Not necessarily music, but anything really...
+Websites, code, game projects, blogs, books, paintings, photography... whatever.
+It does not matter. *As long as it has the intrinsic quality of beauty.*

 I just know that I want to create things like that, because that's what all the understanding is about in the end.
 To understand, means being able to create.
 To understand is to know the elusive idea of quality that is described so beautifully by Robert Pirsig in his book 'Zen and the Art of Motorcycle Maintenance.'

 ### The Fragility of It All.

 All this beauty and the quality of being alive however have a very dark cousin.
 We can lose it all.
-The buddhists and stoics figured that out centuries ago.
+The Buddhists and Stoics figured that out centuries ago.

-Wonder is perishable.
+*Wonder is perishable.*

 But because the quality of experience is so miraculous, I want to protect it.
 I don't want to loose my mental state.
 I cling to it with all my might.
 Not wanting to die.
 To not exist, to not be able to enjoy those moments that I love so much.

 And I think that in that lies the main fragility of humanity.
 That our lives are perishable, that our mushy insides age and some day, eventually, die.
 How we are so close to gods, but yet are food for the worms.
 And that the beauty we can see and manifest in this world are some day going to end.

 I think that the nature of the universe only allows intermediate solutions to this problem to be found.
-But at least we can find those intermediate solutions, because we can think!
-We can invent!
-And we should do so.
+But at least we can find those intermediate solutions. *Because we can think!
+We can invent!* And we should do so.

 Technology can enable us to protect that beauty.
 The beauty of our raw ideas, our understanding of the world.
 We can take the patterns we see in the world around us and persist them across time into the future.
 Not indefinitely... but for as long as possible.